 Unfortunately, all this train traffic does not flow without incident.
-Each year, a number of Chicago area residents are seriously injured in train accidents.
+Each year, a number of Chicago residents are seriously injured in train accidents.

-Over the past few decades, the Stein & Shulman team has helped countless train accident victims in the Chicagoland area seek compensation for the injuries they suffered.
+Over the past few decades, the Stein & Shulman team has helped countless train accident victims in the Chicago area seek compensation for the injuries they suffered.
 Our experienced team of attorneys has recovered millions of dollars for accident victims in the Chicago area.

 What Type Of Railroad Accident Cases Do We Take?

 The Stein & Shulman team assists Chicago area residents who have been injured in all sorts of train and railroad accidents.

 - Accidents caused by poor maintenance or faulty equipment